ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Example

-For example, if you are publishing an HTTP API to your online shopping cart, you might need to indicate that the user is out of credit (our example from above), and therefore cannot make the purchase.
+For example, if you are publishing an HTTP API to your online shopping cart, you might need to indicate that the user is out of credit (our example from above) and therefore cannot make the purchase.

 If you already have an application-specific format that can accommodate this information, it's probably best to do that.
 However, if you don't, you might use one of the problem detail formats -- JSON if your API is JSON-based or XML if it uses that format.